munificent/craftinginterpreters/book/chunks-of-bytecode.md

 of memory of the desired size, copies over the old bytes, frees the old block, and then returns a pointer to the new block.
 Remember, that's exactly the behavior we want for our dynamic array.

+Because computers are finite lumps of matter and not the perfect mathematical abstractions computer science theory would have us believe, allocation can fail if there isn't enough memory and `realloc()` will return `NULL`.
+We should handle that:

+^code out-of-memory (1 before, 1 after)

+There's not really anything *useful* that our VM can do if it can't get the memory it needs, but we at least detect that and abort the process immediately instead of returning a `NULL` pointer and letting it go off the rails later.

 <aside name="shrink">